-There are a number of different types of adaptive skiing in Val Thorens including Tandem Skiing, Dual Sit-ski and Ski taxi.
+There are a number of different types of adaptive skiing in Val Thorens including Tandem Skiing, Dual sit-ski and Ski taxi.
 Tandem skiing is used to go touring, giving you a sensation of speed and gliding/sliding.
 The Dual sit ski allows the user a little more independence and is guided from the back with handlebars and a lifeline to the instructor.
-Ski Taxi allows you to enjoy the pleasure of skiing while being comfortably seated in a chair equipped with a pair of skis, with your legs fully stretched out and your head leaning on a headrest.
+Ski taxi allows you to enjoy the pleasure of skiing while being comfortably seated in a chair equipped with a pair of skis, with your legs fully stretched out and your head leaning on a headrest.
 The instructor stands behind you.

-Special facilities for people with disabilities are available on the mountain: Courchevel - On top of the gondola Verdons, toilets and picnic room are available.
+Courchevel - At top of the Verdons gondola toilets and a picnic room are available.
 A wheelchair is also available on request from the operating agents.

 Disabled access in Val Thorens

-Courchevel Le Praz Main Street (parking des Peupliers)
+- Courchevel Le Praz Main Street (parking des Peupliers).

 - Méribel Mottaret: Parking Ruitor Bas, Parking Ruitor Haut, Parking du Hameau, and Parking de Tuéda.